 - Sex Drive and Response to Sexual Stimuli

-When the reproductive life cycle is interrupted or lacks continuity for extended periods of time due to aging or other factors, it affects a woman’s overall wellness.
+When the reproductive life cycle is interrupted or lacks continuity for extended periods due to aging or other factors, it affects a woman’s overall wellness.

 Hormone therapy is used to re-balance the hormones in a woman’s body and restore and maintain wellness and quality of life.

 Women’s hormone therapy is available in many formats: orally, transdermally (via patch), sublingually (under the tongue), intramuscularly (injection as used with birth control shots), as vaginal creams or suppositories, or as pellets implanted into fat tissue.
 There are also bio-identical hormones that can be delivered via injection or intravenously.